 - Titanium: If you have an allergy to nickel, titanium is your best bet, as it contains none.
 It’s also lightweight and won’t tarnish, so you can be sure your jewelry will look good for as long as you want it to.
 “Consider going with titanium,” says Waxweiler.
 “We can try [others] later, but while the piercing initially heals, stick to something a little less risky.”

 - Surgical steel: If you want something a bit more heavy-duty (though not heavy), surgical steel is a great option.
-It’s the most common type of jewelry metal and comes in a variety of shapes and colors, meaning you can customize your piercing to your liking.
+It’s one of the most common types of jewelry metal and comes in a variety of shapes and colors, meaning you can customize your piercing to your liking.

 - Gold: Gold is another great option for jewelry if you prefer the metal’s look over silver or a colored metal.
-Be sure that any gold jewelry is over 14 karats, though, as anything lower could harbor harmful bacteria.
+Be sure that any gold jewelry is around 14 karats, though, as 18 karats or higher may be easily scratched and could harbor bacteria.